Craft stick shape match for the win!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Shape match also strengthens the small hand muscles and prepares children for strong hands to cut, squeeze glue, and draw lines.
+Shape memory match also strengthens the small hand muscles and prepares children for strong hands to cut, squeeze glue, and draw lines.

 The shape match activity which you have shared seems really interesting.
 Great way to engage kids in such fun activities for long hours.
 I personally love the games which makes learning little easy for kids.
 Bookmarked your blog to involve my young ones in such fascinating ideas.
 Thanks for sharing this!